jsallcock/cispp/readme.md

 CIS++: Modelling tools for Coherence Imaging Spectroscopy (CIS) of plasmas.

-WIP port of PyCIS to C++.
-Aiming to match functionality by end of Sept 2022.
+This project is a port of the Python library PyCIS to C++.
+I'm aiming to match functionality by end of Sept 2022.
+It is currently an untested work-in-progress.

 Requires: